OfficeDev/office-js-docs-pr/reference/requirement-sets/word-api-requirement-sets.md

 | Word Api 1.2  | December 2015 update, Build 6568 or later | January 2016, 1.18 or later | January 2016, 15.19 or later| September 2016 |
 | Word API 1.1  | Shipped with Office 2016 <br>Version 1509 (Build 16.0.4266.1001)</br> or later| January 2016, 1.18 or later | January 2016, 15.19 or later| September 2016 |

 > **Note**: The build number for Office 2016 install via MSI is 16.0.4266.1001.
-It only has Word API 1.1 requirement set.
+It only contain Word API 1.1 requirement set.

 To find out more about versions and build numbers, see:
 - [Version and build numbers of update channel releases for Office 365 clients](https://technet.microsoft.com/en-us/library/mt592918.aspx)